betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 - cleaner MPU6000 reset
 - dynamic idle won't now fail if RPM filtering is turned off
 - RPM Limiter fixes
+- Keep i-term at zero throttle for fixed wings: Limonspb
 - many other bugfixes, target updates, driver updates and fixes: valeriyvan

 This is the [full list](https://github.com/betaflight/betaflight/pulls?q=is%3Apr+milestone%3A4.5) of every firmware PR considered during the development of 4.5.